Margot Mueller

 Challenge

-Market pricing feedback lived in 6+ regional spreadsheets and email threads.
-Pricing leads had no single view of accuracy (list vs. sale price) or market signals, so decisions were reactive and slow.
+Performance signals across 75+ vendor partners lived in 6+ regional spreadsheets and email threads.
+No single view of health or risk, so issues were reactive and decisions were slow.

 Solution

-I created a pricing feedback loop: (1) standardized intake form for field teams in 12 markets, (2) Looker dashboard tracking list-to-sale variance and days-on-market by market, (3) monthly pricing review with 8 regional leads and a single decision log.
+I created a portfolio health system: (1) standardized reporting across all 12 markets, (2) a Looker dashboard tracking performance variance and turnaround time by partner, (3) monthly reviews with a single shared decision log so nothing got lost.

 Impact